Requirements for all Interns & Volunteers:

 Certificates - No certificates are required.

-EMT, phlebotomy (particularly for the campaign against anemia), doula, CPR certificates a plus
+EMT, phlebotomy (particularly for the campaign against anemia), doula, CPR certification is a plus

 Training - No previous training is required.

 A local Peruvian doctor will teach 3 medical classes per week to prepare the students for what they may see in the clinic(s).
 These class topics cover everything from vital signs, blood pressure, auscultation techniques, to vaccine and IV insertion, labor & delivery, surgical aseptic techniques, common Peruvian diseases, Peruvian public health, and more.

 All volunteers will be expected to take part in the education component of the clinic.
 Common topics: Nutrition, Diabetes, Anemia, Sexual and Reproductive Health, Sanitation & Hygiene, Oral Care, Community Health and Women Empowerment.